European stocks fall after China pushes yuan lower again

 China is the second-biggest buyer of EU goods after the United States and its surprise devaluation this week has heaped market pressure on European makers of cars, luxury goods and consumer products.

-The pan-European FTSEurofirst 300 index was down 2.7 percent at 1447 GMT, while the euro zone's blue-chip Euro STOXX 50 index was down more than 3 percent, set for its second-worst daily performance since January.
+The pan-European FTSEurofirst 300 index was down 1.8 percent at 1046 GMT, while the euro zone's blue-chip Euro STOXX 50 index was down 2 percent.

-Only 29 stocks out of the 600 on the STOXX Europe 600 were in positive territory.

 "We stay underweight German autos, luxury and capital goods with high China exposure," Credit Suisse strategist Andrew Garthwaite said in a note to clients.